minerllabs/minerl/docs/source/tutorials/custom_environments.rst

 Construct a Quit Handler
 ====================================
-We want the episode to terminate when the agent touches a gold block.
+We want the episode to terminate when the agent obtains a gold block.

 .. code-block:: python

     def create_agent_handlers(self) -> List[Handler]:
         return [
-            handlers.AgentQuitFromTouchingBlockType([
-                "gold_block"
+            # make the agent quit when it gets a gold block in its inventory
+            handlers.AgentQuitFromPossessingItem([
+                dict(type="gold_block", amount=1)
             ])
         ]